shreyasdesai88/Soft-Skill-Reflcetion-Journal1/README.md

 This project was created for educational purposes.

 ## Shreyas Desai

-Created as a college project demonstrating full-stack web development skills.
+Created frontend UI and main dashboard as well as used encryption for passwords Created as a college project demonstrating full-stack web development skills.

 ---